OmerFarukTutkun/Devre/README.md

 ## Evaluation

 Devre uses a small NNUE for evaluation.
-The Network architure is 768 x (512x2) x 1.
+The Network architure is 32*768 x (512x2) x 1.
 The default net was trained with 1 billion positions from Leela data.
 The trianing code written in C/CUDA,and can be found in https://github.com/OmerFarukTutkun/CUDA-Trainer .
 The training resources and other useful information about NNUE can be found in stockfish discord.
 Thanks to Stockfish and Leela teams for publishing their training data in public.

 ## Compiling
  To compile in Linux/Windows with a cpu that supports AVX2 or SSE3:
- * First download the nnue from https://github.com/OmerFarukTutkun/DevreNets and put it to into src directory.
+ * First download the nnue from https://github.com/OmerFarukTutkun/DevreNets and put it into src directory.
  * gcc -march=native -Ofast -flto -D USE_AVX2 *.c -lm -o devre_avx2
  * gcc -march=native -Ofast -flto -D USE_SSE3 *.c -lm -o devre_sse3